phygrid/build-phygrid/documenation_review.md

-You're assisting with writing documentation for the **Phygrid Console**.
+You're assisting with writing documentation for the **PhyStack Console**.
 Our goal is to produce **structured, high-quality, and consistent documentation**, aligned with the four-quadrant model outlined in `.cursor/rules`.

 ### 🗂️ Document Classification